International-Data-Spaces-Association/InformationModel/examples/queries-using-sparql/README.md

 # SPARQL Queries
-This module illustrates the annotation of IDS resources via
+This module illustrates the annotation of IDS resources via Data Cube or VoID, and presents a filtering mechanism based on SPARQL queries.
+That is, __given multiple IDS resources along with SPARQL queries, return all matching resources.__

 ## Motivation and Scenario
 Having one or multiple resources, one would like to filter these based on certain criteria such as